shiwanmenghuxiahuashan/webpack-demos/README.md

 ## Demo03: Babel-loader ([source](https://github.com/ruanyf/webpack-demos/tree/master/demo03))

-Loaders are preprocessors which transform a resource file of your app ([more info](https://webpack.js.org/concepts/loaders/)) before Webpack's building process.
+Loaders are preprocessors which transform a resource file of your app ([more info](https://webpack.js.org/concepts/loaders/)) before webpack's building process.

-For example, [Babel-loader](https://www.npmjs.com/package/babel-loader) can transform JSX/ES6 file into normal JS files，after which Webpack will begin to build these JS files.
-Webpack's official doc has a complete list of [loaders](https://webpack.js.org/loaders/).
+For example, [Babel-loader](https://www.npmjs.com/package/babel-loader) can transform JSX/ES6 file into normal JS files，after which webpack will begin to build these JS files. webpack's official doc has a complete list of [loaders](https://webpack.js.org/loaders/).

 `main.jsx` is a JSX file.